We’ve provided synopses of their professional backgrounds and a Q&A to amplify the experience and motivation they bring to the program.

 A: The range of fields students can choose from is exciting but can also be daunting.
 The program is an exceptional vehicle for young women to consider what a career in investment management entails.
 I hope the program will encourage more women to pursue a career in this industry, as lack of information seems to be one of the barriers.
 I am thankful for those who have guided me in my career thus far and am eager to be a part of more young professionals’ journeys.

-Marsha Otto manages the firm’s proprietary mutual fund business and oversees fund-related business development and portfolio management activities.
+Marsha Otto manages the firm’s proprietary mutual fund and ETF businesses, and oversees fund-related business development and portfolio management activities.
 Prior to her current role, Ms. Otto held the following positions at Brandes: Product Coordinator for the Emerging Markets and Asia ex-Japan Portfolios; Portfolio Manager and Team Leader for Private Client Services; and Supervisor of the Sub-Advisory Trading Department.

 Before joining the firm, she was a Securities Broker and Qualified Retirement Account Specialist with Jack White & Company (later purchased by TD Ameritrade).
-Ms. Otto holds a BA in economics from the University of California, San Diego.
+Ms. Otto holds a BA in economics from the University of California, San Diego, is a CFA charter holder, and a member of the CFA Society San Diego.
 Her relevant experience began in 1993 and she joined Brandes Investment Partners in 1996.

 Q: You were among the first few to volunteer for this mentorship program.
 What makes you so enthusiastic about the program?